marbl/MetagenomeScope/README.md

       produce a file named `e_coli.db`) will cause an error/warning to be raised regardless of whether or not `-w` is set.

-## Running the viewer interface
+## Using the viewer interface

-You can load the interface in any modern browser.
+You can use the interface in any modern web browser.
 Chrome/Firefox are recommended, but most modern browsers should be fine.

 ### Settings